What’s on in the Skegness area in the week ahead

 * First Step to Fitness, Burgh le Marsh WI Hall, 6pm. £5.
 Stretch and Release, Burgh le Marsh WI Hall.
 7.30pm. £5.

-** To add to next week’s listings or to update an entry, contact us on david.seymour@jpimedia.co.uk
+** To add an event to an upcoming What’s On listing or to update your entry, email david.seymour@jpimedia.co.uk